 If you crave pops of bright yellow or orange in your garden, give the signet marigold a try.
 This annual can grow from 6 to 12 inches long and can bloom during Summer and Fall.
 Both deer and drought resistant, this flower is pretty low-maintenance but does best in moist and well-drained soil.

 This gorgeous dahlia-like flower will bring height and a rich shade of purple to your garden.
 It blooms from Summer to frost and can grow in Zones 1-10.
-Zinnia Purple Prince is a wonderful flower to add to your cut garden and it also attracts butterflies and hummingbirds!
-Plant it in an area that gets full sun.
+Zinnias are a wonderful flower to add to your cut garden, especially since they attract butterflies and hummingbirds!
+Plant zinnias in an area that gets full sun.

 This annual is beloved for its clusters of soft white petals and for its ability to grow vigorously as a ground cover.
 It also produces fragrance, so add it to your yard if you crave a fragrant garden!
 This annual can grow up to 4 to 8 inches and requires moist soil with good drainage.
 This plant will wilt if dehydrated so make sure you water regularly.